PANCREAZE is indicated for the treatment of exocrine pancreatic insufficiency in adult and pediatric patients.

 *Managed Markets Insight & Technology, LLC, database as of February 2024.
 Certain plans may require prior authorization.

-PANCREAZE is a prescription medicine used to treat people who cannot digest food normally because their pancreas does not make enough enzymes due to cystic fibrosis or other conditions.
-PANCREAZE may help your body use fats, proteins, and sugars from food.
+PANCREAZE is a prescription medicine used to treat people who cannot digest food normally because their pancreas does not make enough enzymes.

 Important Safety Information